An Affair With Danger

-This is a classic 'boy falls in love with a girl on the wrong side of the tracks' tale - with a rich vein of noir.
+A classic "boy falls in love with a girl on the wrong side of the tracks" tale - with a twist.

 And he soon becomes Will’s problem as well.

 Buy An Affair With Danger From Your Favourite Store

 Add This Book To Your Goodreads List